cloudmesh-community/hid-sp18-505/tutorial/tutorial.md

 The tutorial has a few python library dependencies.
 We need to install those dependencies into the python virtualenv we created.

-At the command prompt:
+At the command prompt type

-1. Type pyenv activate graphqltut (this makes sure we are using the local python  development virtualenv and not the global python environment)
+	pyenv activate graphqltut

+This makes sure we are using the local python  development virtualenv and not the global python environment.
+Now Type

+	pip freeze

-2. Type pip freeze -- this should *not* display a list of libraries since our virtualenv was just created.
+which should *not* display a list of libraries since our virtualenv was just created.
+We do this step to make sure you do not overwrite or modify your default python environment.
 Now install flask and graohene:

 	pip install flask
 	pip install graphene